Slavik Tabakov: Medical physics international e-learning activities

 In 1994, Slavik Tabakov coordinated and worked among a consortium of academics from universities and hospitals including King’s College London, Lund University, University of Florence, Portuguese Oncology Institute, International Centre for Theoretical Physics, Trinity College, Dublin and Plovdiv Medical University, in developing the project EMERALD.
 The project created the first e-learning material in medical physics in 1997.
 In 1999 the team developed and introduced the first educational web site in medical physics and developed the e-learning project EMIT.
 In 2004 these e-learning materials received the inaugural award for vocational education of the European Union (EU) – The Leonardo da Vinci Award.

 Slavik Tabakov has also been advisor to universities and hospitals in Eastern Europe, Asia and Latin America, helping to establish new MSc programmes in Medical Physics in the countries.
 He charted the development of these processes in the book "The Pioneering of e-Learning in Medical Physics".

-In the period 2005-2010 he led the largest international project in medical physics (EMITEL).
+In the period 2005-2010 he led the largest international project in medical physics, Project EMITEL.
 The project included 300 experts from 36 countries and developed the first Multilingual Dictionary of Medical Physics and e-Encyclopaedia of Medical Physics.
 To date, the Dictionary has been translated in 29 languages.

 Slavik Tabakov is a member of the IOMP Executive Committee since 2000, and member of the Administrative Council of the International Union for Physical and Engineering Sciences in Medicine (IUPESM) since 2009.
 He is a member of the Editorial Boards of: the Journal “Health and Technology”, Springer and the CRC Press Book Series “Series in Medical Physics and Biomedical Engineering”.
 In 2013 he became the Founding Co-Editor (together with Perry Sprawls) of the IOMP e-Journal “Medical Physics International”.